ddossot/loggErL/README.md

 A client for [loggr](http://loggr.net).

-### Features
+### Usage

-Prerequisite:
+Pre-requisite:

-- The ibrowse application must be started.
+- The ibrowse application must be started prior to using *loggErL*.

 Posting a simple event: